Aarya (TV series)

-Aarya is an Indian crime-thriller drama streaming television series on Disney+ Hotstar, co-created by Ram Madhvani and Sandeep Modi, who also directed the series, with Vinod Rawat, serving as the co-director.
-Produced by Madhvani under the banner Ram Madhvani Films, along with Endemol Shine Group, it stars Sushmita Sen in the titular role and is based on the Dutch drama series Penoza.
+Aarya is an Indian crime-thriller drama television series on Disney+ Hotstar, co-created by Ram Madhvani and Sandeep Modi, who also directed the series, with Vinod Rawat, serving as the co-director.
+Produced by Madhvani under the banner Ram Madhvani Films, along with Endemol Shine Group, it stars Sushmita Sen in the title role and is based on the Dutch drama series Penoza (nl).
 The series is about Aarya, an independent woman who seeks to protect her family and joins a mafia gang in order to get revenge for her husband's murder.
 Recently, the show has been nominated for International Emmy Awards for best Drama series.

 Madhvani bought the remake rights to the series in early 2011, and planned to adapt it into a feature film in 2014.
 However the film was eventually shelved due to casting and budgetary issues.
 He decided later to direct it instead as a web series for Hotstar's original content label Hotstar Specials.
 Filming for the first season began in December 2019 and ended in March 2020, with the series been filmed across Mumbai, Jaipur, Udaipur and Palgadh.
 The cinematography is handled by Harshvir Oberoi and editing was done by Khushboo Raj and Abhimanyu Chaudhary.
 Vishal Khurana composed the background score.

 Aarya was initially slated to release on 29 March 2020, but was postponed due to delay in post-production work.
 It was released on Disney+ Hotstar on 19 June 2020.
 The series marked the comeback of Sushmita Sen, as well as her digital debut.
 It has received positive reviews with critics praising Sen's performance.
 Sen received the award for Best Actress – Female, at the Filmfare OTT Awards, with the series receiving eight nominations.
 In July 2020, Sushmita Sen and Ram Madhvani announced the second season of the series.

-The second season started filming on 1 March 2021 in Jaipur, but having been delayed due to the COVID-19 pandemic wrapped up in June 2021.
-Season 2 was premiered on 10 December 2021.
+The second season started filming on 1 March 2021 in Jaipur, but having been delayed due to the COVID-19 pandemic, wrapped up in June 2021.
+Season 2 premiered on 10 December 2021.
+The first half of Season 3, consisting of 4 episodes, premiered on 3 November 2023; the second half of Season 3, consisting of the remaining 4 episodes, premiered on 9 February 2024.

 Premise

-The story of Aarya revolves around Aarya Sareen, who is a caring mother and a loving wife.
-She is quite naïve however, and is unaware of the illegal business her husband is a part of.
-Things go bad for their family after Aarya's husband Tej Sareen, a pharma baron, is mysteriously killed.
-The drug mafia and illegal syndicates seek the death of his entire family.
-In response Aarya joins the gangs.
-The show traces her journey in becoming the mafia queen who seeks revenge against those who killed her husband.
-While doing so, she also takes care of her three kids.
+The story of Aarya centres on Aarya Sareen, a caring mother and loving wife.
+However, she is quite naive and unaware of the illegal business her husband is involved in.
+Things take a turn for the worse for the family after Aarya's husband, Tej Sareen — a pharmaceutical tycoon — is mysteriously killed.
+The drug mafia and illegal syndicates seek to kill his entire family.
+In response, Aarya joins the gangs.
+The show traces her journey to becoming a mafia queen seeking revenge against those who killed her husband.
+Throughout, she also takes care of her three children.